aigagror/badmintonforfun/README.md

 Both players are put back into the system’s queue to be paired with another random player.

 ### Showing the Rankings
-A website will display the list of players who were part of the system.
+A webpage will display the list of players who were part of the system.

-The website should be able to query the players based on their Win score, their Feared score, a given time frame, number of matches, and/or their name.
+The webpage should be able to query the players based on their Win score, their Feared score, a given time frame, number of matches, and/or their name.

+### Showing the Games
+Matches will be video recorded unless one of the players votes to not record the game.
+A webpage will show highlights of the game curated by the board members.

 ## Tournaments